hiteshbahar/springMVC/README.md

    2. event by id

 # How to run the project
-To run the project you require any linux based terminal and run the below script
+To run the project you require any linux based terminal, checkout the branch springBoot and run the below script
 ```shell
 run-local.sh
 ```